mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

        --wait-time-seconds 5
    ```

-   Expected output: You should see messages in the dead letter queue with error information.
+   Expected output: You should see messages in the dead letter queue with error information, demonstrating proper error handling.

 ## Cleanup